RuijieJ/pren/README.md

 ## Requirements

-- python 3.7.9, pytorch 1.4.0, and torchvision 0.5.0 (other versions will probably work but not tested)
+- python 3.7.9, pytorch 1.4.0, and torchvision 0.5.0 (other versions will probably work, but we didn't test)
 - other libaries can be installed by
 ```
 pip install -r requirements.txt